-To activate tow/haul, press the button on the gearshift lever once.
-The TOW HAUL indicator light will illuminate in the instrument cluster.
+TOW HAUL To activate tow/haul, press the button on the gearshift lever once.
+The TOW HAUL indicator light illuminates in the instrument cluster.
 To deactivate the tow/haul feature and return to normal driving mode, press the button on the gearshift lever again.
-The TOW HAUL light will deactivate.
-Tow/haul will also deactivate when your power down your vehicle.
+The TOW HAUL light deactivates.
+Tow/haul can also deactivate when your power down your vehicle.